-- 1. To elect the five directors nominated and recommended by the Board of Directors, each to serve until the 2023 Annual Meeting of Stockholders or until such time as their respective successors are elected and qualified; - 2.
-To hold an advisory vote on executive compensation; - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the year ending December 31, 2022; and - 4.
+- To elect the five directors nominated and recommended by the Board of Directors, each to serve until the 2024 Annual Meeting of Stockholders or until such time as their respective successors are elected and qualified; - 2.
+To approve an amendment to our Certificate of Incorporation to increase the total authorized number of shares of common stock, par value \$0.001 per share (the "Common Shares") for issuance from 100,000,000 to 200,000,000 shares with a corresponding increase in the total authorized number of shares from 200,000,000 to 300,000,000; - 3.
+To hold an advisory vote on executive compensation; - 4.
+To hold an advisory vote on whether an advisory vote on executive compensation should be held every one, two or three years; - 5.
+To ratify the appointment of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the year ending December 31, 2023; and - 6.
 To transact such other business, if any, properly brought before the meeting.

-Stockholders of record at the close of business on March 22, 2022 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
+Stockholders of record at the close of business on March 22, 2023 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement of the meeting.
 For more information with respect to voting your shares at our Annual Meeting, see "Questions and Answers" beginning on page 2 of the Proxy Statement accompanying this notice.